BharatSeva/.github/profile/README.md

 Here’s what I’ve implemented so far:

-- Two Front-end (User and Healthcare) built with React.js
+- Two Front-end (User and Healthcare) built with React.js and Tailwind
-- **Golang** server for optimized performance, scalability, and concurrency
+- **Golang** healthcare server for optimized performance, scalability, and concurrency
 - **Redis** for caching frequently accessed data
 - **RabbitMQ** ensures the application can process tasks asynchronously.
 - **Python Consumer** Service for logs, appointment, medical records, and email notifications.
 - **PostgreSQL** to handle advance querying, and to perform large data analytics.
-- **Prometheus and Grafana** to collect and stores metric data as time-series data, and for analytics and visualization of Express application.
-- Backend API using Express.js
+- **Node.js** user server, built with Express.js.
 - **Docker** for containerization
 - MongoDB and Firebase as the database
 - OAuth 2.0 and JWT for authentication and session management